It would seem the practice these days to denigrate

 (c) Negative peak sample and hold.

-Red and green leds indicate modulation greater than 95% in either the negative or positive direction.
+Red and green leds indicate modulation greater than 95% in either

 With present day practice these lights remain on almost continuously.